sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  ![](./images/cipdemo/ace_mqoutput 1.png)
  ![](./images/cipdemo/ace_mqoutput 2.jpg)

-2. Select the second `MQOutput` node.
+2. Select the second `MQOutput1` node.
 Configure its properties thus:
 	 - For `Queue Name` specify **NEWORDER.MQ**.
 This is the queue onto which the message will be put.
 Note: in this instance we are hard-coding this queue name; typically it will be parameterised (for ACE specialists: this parameterisation uses _LocalEnvironment.Destination.MQ.DestinationData.queueName_).
 	 - For `Connection` specify the following MQ client connection properties (because this is connection to a remote Queue Manager, running on a separate pod in the cluster):
       - `Destination queue manager name`: **mq** (case-sensitive) - because this is the name of the remote Queue Manager